-Usually, whenever I hear about dumping things in the ocean, I just rage!
-I mean, there are over 5 trillion pieces of plastic in the ocean, some other trillion pieces are trapped in the Artic ice, ocean sediments are basically a cemetery for plastic and there's a garbage island twice as big as France in the Pacific Ocean!
-We really should start reducing the amount of garbage we dump in the ocean... and then there's these guys.
+Usually, whenever I hear about dumping things in the ocean, I just rage.
+I mean, there are over 5 trillion pieces of plastic in the ocean, some other trillion pieces are trapped in the Arctic ice, ocean sediments are basically a cemetery for plastic and there’s a garbage island twice as big as France in the Pacific Ocean!
+We really should start reducing the amount of garbage we dump in the ocean… and then there’s this project.

-When you hear that New York’s municipality is simply dumping their subway trains in the ocean, you think about the worst.
-I have to admit I assumed the worst.
-But I was wrong – over 2,500 New York subway cars have been used to create an underwater reef for crustaceans and fish in the Atlantic.
+When you hear that New York’s municipality dumping its subway trains in the ocean, you’d be tempted to assume the worst.
+I certainly did.
+But I was wrong — over 2,500 New York subway cars have been used to create an underwater reef for crustaceans and fish in the Atlantic.

 Over a period of three years, photographer Stephen Mallon of the Front Room Gallery captured images of the carriages being taken out to sea and then dropped, there underwater creatures start to “take care” of them, transforming them into their new homes.
 His pictures are now displayed in an exhibition in New York.

 “I had read about the subway cars being dropped into the Atlantic, but I thought the project was over,” said Mallon.
 “Then in 2007 I was scouting for another shoot and saw the barges being loaded up.”